RolandWarburton/knowledge/Linux/LAMP & WordPress.md

 sudo apt install mariadb-server
 ```

 On arch systems you need to install `mariadb` and then run `mariadb-install-db --user=mysql --basedir=/usr --datadir=/var/lib/mysql`.
-Then start the mariadb daemon with `/usr/bin/mysqld_safe --datadir='/var/lib/mysql'`
+Then start the mariadb daemon with `/usr/bin/mysqld_safe --datadir='/var/lib/mysql'`.
+Lastly enable the service with `sudo systemctl start mariadb`.

 Secure the database